-The case of China has generated particular interest in the trade misreporting literature (for instance, see Feenstra et al., 1999, Fisman and Wei, 2004, and Ferrantino et al., 2012).
-China's massive economic growth over the past three decades has seen the country rise to the world's largest merchandise trader in 2015.
-Figure 1 visualizes China's TMRI over our sample period from 1996 to 2015.
-Interestingly, the index starts to decline sharply right before 2000 and through to 2011, indicating a constant improvement in trade reporting relative to its trading partners.
-In terms of magnitude, this sizeable drop from 1998 to 2011 is equivalent to more than two-thirds of a standard deviation of the TMRI across all countries and years.
-Interestingly, China formally joined the WTO in 2001, after the respective negotiations negotiations lasted a couple of years.
-In theory, joining the WTO required China to liberalize much of its trading sectors, along with streamlining its trade reporting system and providing more transparency.
-Although a range of motivations and policy responses may influence trade misreporting, China's accession to the WTO, that required steep reduction of its tariff and other non-tariff barriers, drastic overhauling of its state owned enterprises (SOEs) and gradual opening of the financial system (see, for instance Lu and Yu, 2015, Khandelwal et al., 2013, Bajona and Chu, 2010, Prasad et al., 2005 and He et al., 2014), as well as substantial reduction in trade policy uncertainty with respect to its trading partners (see Feng et al., 2017 and Brandt et al., 2017), is likely to be reflected in this declining trend of the TMRI.
+The case of China has generated particular interest in the trade misreporting literature (e.g., see Feenstra et al., 1999, Fisman and Wei, 2004, and Ferrantino et al., 2012).
+China's enormous economic growth over the past three decades has seen the country rise to the world's largest merchandise trader in 2015.
+Figure 1 visualizes China's TMI over our sample period.
+Interestingly, the index begins to decline sharply right before 2000 and through to 2011, indicating a constant improvement in trade reporting relative to its trading partners.
+Regarding magnitude, this sizeable drop from 1998 to 2011 is equivalent to more than two-thirds of a standard deviation of the TMI across all countries and years.
+China formally joined the WTO in 2001, after a couple of years of negotiations.
+In theory, joining the WTO required China to liberalise much of its trading sectors, along with streamlining its trade reporting system and improving transparency.
+Although a range of motivations and policy responses may influence trade misreporting, China's accession to the WTO - which required a steep reduction of tariff and non-tariff barriers, a drastic overhauling of its state-owned enterprises (SOEs), a gradual opening of its financial system (e.g., see Lu and Yu, 2015, Khandelwal et al., 2013, Bajona and Chu, 2010, Prasad et al., 2005, and He et al., 2014), as well as a substantial reduction in trade policy uncertainty with respect to its